 We are engaged in research and development activities with respect to molecular tests and precision medicine product candidates.
 Our molecular test portfolio and pipeline and our precision medicine product pipeline are each powered by a combination of symbiotic technology platforms exploiting advances in genetics, epigenetics, and proteomics, fortified by an innovative bioinformatics infrastructure.
 Our ecosystem is designed to enable rapid development and validation of products in an integrated fashion.
 We intend to continue to invest in our research and development activities as a public company.
 As a result, we expect to incur operating losses for the foreseeable future and may need to raise additional capital in order to fund our operations.
 Our ability to return to profitability will depend upon achieving our revenue growth objectives and successfully managing our costs.

-In the third quarter of 2020, we successfully achieved a key milestone in the verification phase of our rule out assay for preeclampsia and announced an upcoming preeclampsia research and development day, which is scheduled for November 20, 2020.
+In the third quarter of 2020, we successfully achieved a key milestone in the verification phase of our rule out assay for preeclampsia and held a preeclampsia research and development day.